XronosSchedulingLtd/scheduleruserdocs/groups.rst

 ======

 One of the most powerful features of Scheduler is its support for grouping things together.
-Any over the other entities which it handles can be placed in a group and then these groups can be attached to events.
+Any of the other entities which it handles can be placed in a group and then these groups can be attached to events.